JFK+50: Volume 6, No. 1781LBJ SET UP WARREN COMMISSION 52 YEARS AGO

 Washington, D.C.
-(JFK+50) The President's Commission on the Assassination of President John F. Kennedy was established 50 years ago today, November 29, 1963 just one week after the death of the 35th president.
+(JFK+50) The President's Commission on the Assassination of President John F. Kennedy was established 52 years ago today, November 29, 1963, just one week after the death of the 35th President of the United States.

-552 witnesses were called to testify before the Commission.
-All were given the opportunity to be interviewed in open session but only one chose to do so.
+94 witnesses testified before the Commission and all were given the opportunity to be interviewed in open session but only one chose to do so.

-The Warren Commission determined that the shots which killed President Kennedy and wounded Governor Connally were fired by Lee Harvey Oswald and added...
+The Warren Commission concluded that the shots which killed President Kennedy and wounded Governor Connally were fired by Lee Harvey Oswald and added...

 "On the basis of the evidence before the Commission, it is concluded that Oswald acted alone."